Kansas Domestic Violence Laws

 Domestic violence crimes involve more than battery crimes.
 Related offenses include stalking, assault, and violating a protection from abuse order.

-Violating a protective order.
-A person who violates a protection from abuse order or restraining order commits a class A person misdemeanor.
+A person who violates a protection from abuse order or a restraining order commits a class A person misdemeanor.
 These court orders typically prohibit the abuser from contacting or harming the victim and impose other restrictions on the offender.
 Punishment for such a violation includes up to one year in jail and a $2,500 fine.

 In addition to imprisonment and monetary penalties, Kansas law establishes the following conditions, restrictions, and penalties for domestic violence cases.
 Whether an offense constitutes domestic violence depends on the factors involved and not how the crime is labeled.